Join Our Team!

 Service Integration Coordinator

-- Requires a bachelor’s degree in human service or related field (e.g., social work, psychology, education, business, nursing, or other healthcare-related degrees).
+- Requires a bachelor’s degree in human services or related field (e.g, social work, psychology, education, business, nursing, or other healthcare-related degrees).

 - Experience working with a diverse group of community agencies, organizations, or other resources.